bluebonnet-teams-2022/emergega.github.io/index.md

 INSERT LIST HERE

 ### Spreadsheet Calculations Explained
-To calculate if a given county currently already has a Democarat in office, we used the following:
+To calculate if a given county currently already has a Democrat in office, we used the following:

 IF() function, = IF(J2 > K2, 1, 0)
 - where, J2 is a cell within the column listing the # of Democratic votes